thenaturalwill/pfsense-analytics/README.md

 This Project aims to give you better insight of what's going on your pfSense Firewall.
-It's based on some heavylifting done by devopstales and opc40772.
-I wrapped some docker-compose glue around it, to make it a little bit easier to get up and running.
-It should work hasslefree with a current Linux that has docker and docker-compose.
-There are still a number of manual steps required.
+It's based on some heavylifting alrerady done by devopstales and opc40772.
+Since it still was a bit clumsy and outdated I wrapped some docker-compose glue around it, to make it a little bit easier to get up and running.
+It should work hasslefree with a current Linux that has docker and docker-compose, still there is a number of manual steps required.

-The whole Metric approach is split into several subtopics.
+The whole metric approach is split into several subtopics.

 | Metric type           | Stored via                | stored in       | Visualisation  |
 | -------------         |:---------------------:    | --------------: | --------------: |